 That same day, you are called once again into Martin's office.
 He issues you a written citation for sending certain personal emails that do not have a "business" purpose.
-You get angry because most of your personal messages were two or three lines and only used for mundane things such as reminding your aunt to send a birthday card for your son.
+You get angry because you never used company email to send inappropriate personal messages.
+In fact, most of your personal messages were two or three lines and only used for mundane things such as reminding your aunt to send a birthday card for your son.
 You know that the majority of employees use company email for at least some personal use.
-You are told that the company is eliminating its flexible workweek program and that you must start coming in during set hours.
+You are also told that the company is eliminating its flexible workweek program and that you must start coming in during normal set hours.
 You feel that you are being retaliated against because of the email you sent criticizing the company.
 You scheduled a meeting with management and made your grievances known.
 Much to your annoyance, the Vice President of Operations has assigned you to work with management on an action plan to deal with the disaster management has caused.

-Martin, Operations Group Manager
+Martin Demmings, Operations Group Manager

 You are one of twelve operations group managers.
-You oversee the work of ten research specialists, including Tom.
-Overall, you view Tom as a mediocre employee and a troublemaker.
-Because of the company's flexible work schedule policy, Tom usually comes in during off-hours when you are not around to monitor him and logs exactly 40 hours every week.
-You have caught him looking at non-work-related websites and have warned him that it is against company policy.
-In spite of these issues, you gave Tom a positive evaluation six months earlier, hoping a positive evaluation would inspire Tom to perform at a higher level.
+You oversee the work of ten research specialists, including Tom Schultz.
+Overall, you view Tom Schultz as a mediocre employee at best.
+You also think of him as kind of a troublemaker.
+While you believe that Tom knows his job, you feel that you are lucky to get even 40 hours of work out of him.
+Because of the company's flexible work schedule policy, he usually comes in during off-hours when you are not around to monitor him.
+You have also caught him looking at non-work-related websites on two occasions and have warned him that it is against company policy.
+You let him know that a third offense would result in a written warning.
+In spite of these issues, you gave Tom a positive evaluation six months earlier.
+After all, corporate culture tends to inflate job performance, and you hoped a positive evaluation would inspire Tom to perform at a higher level.
 You also want to avoid conflict since Tom is a very confrontational person.
-You justify the evaluation by stating that Tom is taking on additional training responsibilities even though all of the more senior research specialists were being called on to do more training.
+You justify the evaluation by stating that Tom is taking on additional training responsibilities.
+While this is true, all of the more senior research specialists were being called on to do more training.
 Also, even though you do not particularly like Tom, you fear what might happen if he gets angry and leaves.
 The company is already short on staff.

 The positive evaluation has not stopped Tom from complaining about his additional responsibilities.
-A few months ago, you received an angry email from Tom heavily criticizing the company's training structure, bonus structure, product shortcomings, and ABIG management.
+A few months ago you received an angry email from Tom heavily criticizing the company's training structure, bonus structure, product shortcomings, and ABIG management.
 One of the accusations was launched directly at you.
 You feel that the language is inappropriate and decided to confront Tom about the proper way to handle conflict.
-Since Tom copied other managers onto his email, you worry about the impact this could have on your reputation.
+Then you realized he had copied other managers and research specialists onto his incendiary email.
+You think the accusations are unfounded and worry about the impact this could have on your reputation.